 If the silos become too full, the plant operator may have to make a hot stop, (drier and mixer full of material).
 When this happens, there is no material discharged.
 The plant can remain in this mode for up to two hours.
 After a hot stop, the plant would make a hot start.
 The exhaust fan and burner would be started and once they were running the rest of the plant would be started.
-Cold or off-spec material is discharged through the drag slat discharge gate and placed in the RAP pile for later reuse.
+There is some waste discharged at this time.
+The waste that is discharged is coated with asphalt but is too cold to be sold to a customer.
+This cold material is discharged through the drag slat discharge gate and placed in the RAP pile for later reuse.